 But what if you have been mind-controlled since the time you were just a child?
 Starting from your parents, school, media, society, religion and advertisements ...

-As author and founder of Mindvalley, Vishen Lakhiani puts it
+As founder of Mindvalley, Vishen Lakhiani puts it

 “Long before we could develop them on our own, the majority of our opinions and beliefs were implanted in us by our family, culture and the media without our knowledge or consent”.